Skip to cookie consent Skip to main content

 What is percutaneous ultrasonic tenotomy?

 If you have been experiencing continued pain from a chronic tendon disorder, even after physical or occupational therapy, bracing, modifying activity, and over-the-counter medicine, you may benefit from PUT.
-Most PUT candidates qualify after experiencing pain for over 3 months.
+Appropriate candidates for the procedure would typically have been experiencing pain for at least 3 months.
 PUT can be used to treat most areas of tendon disorders, including (but not limited to):

 What are the risks of percutaneous ultrasonic tenotomy?